What is Technical SEO for Lawyers?

 Technical SEO is fundamental to success.
 And while it can be a bit complicated, most WordPress websites these days handle most of the heavy lifting for you.
 Keep an eye on things and do regular checks to resolve issues early instead of letting them pile up.
 The issues you uncover and fix can have a major impact on your site.

-If you don’t have the time to run your own technical SEO audit or don’t feel that you have the skills to resolve the issues, consider working with an SEO expert.
-Feel free to reach out to our team at Rankings.io if you want a third-party to assess your website's health.
+If you don't have the time to run your own technical SEO audit or don't feel that you have the skills to resolve the issues, consider working with a trusted agency that provides dedicated law firm SEO services.
+Feel free to reach out to our team at Rankings.io if you want a third party to assess your website's health.